tahull/tahull.github.io/_posts/blog/2017-03-09-multiple-pcb-layouts-on-one-page.md

 ---
 layout: post
 categories: [tips and tricks]
-tags: [pcb transfer, pcb printout]
+tags: [pcb, pcb transfer]
-permalink: /:categories/:year/:month/:title:output_ext
+permalink: /blog/:year/:month/:title
+redirect_from:
+  - /tips%20and%20tricks/2017/03/multiple-pcb-layouts-on-one-page.html
 ---

-If you're like me and want to get multiple PCB layers on one printout rather than one per page.
-Here's a simple method to achieve that.
+If you're like me and want to get multiple PCB layers on one printout rather than one layout and a lot of white space per printed page.
+Here's one way to achieve that.

 <div class="embed-responsive embed-responsive-16by9 col-md-10 col-lg-7">
   <iframe class="embed-responsive-item" width="560" height="315" src="https://www.youtube.com/embed/U1sPeEALW9o" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>